tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `get`: Get scan of scan target.
+* `get`: Get details of a specific scan performed on a...
-* `list`: Lists the scan target scans of organization...
+* `list`: List all scans performed on a specific scan...
-* `start`: Starts a scan on the specified scan target.
+* `start`: Start a new scan on the specified scan...
-* `stop`: Stop a scan on the specified scan target.
+* `stop`: Stop a currently running scan on the...

 ##### `zanshin organization scan_target scan get`

-Get scan of scan target.
+Get details of a specific scan performed on a scan target.

 **Usage**: